Makepad Project Packaging Guide

 18

-19# we need to specify the resources that will be included in the package, the packager will copy them to the output directory.
+19# We need to specify the resources that will be included in the package; the packager copies them to the output directory.

 20# Note: if you are using Makepad v1.0 or above, you need to specify more resource files: